manjisama1/wa-chat-ss-api/README.md

 7. Make a request to the API endpoint to generate a screenshot. (/generate)

-## API Documentation

-This section will include information on how to interact with the API endpoints, including request formats and response examples.

 ## Acknowledgments

 A special thank you to [lyfe00011](https://github.com/lyfe00011) for helping me with this project.
 Your support has been invaluable!